takondo/WinREupdate/README.md

 # WinREupdate

-This is a sample PowerShell script to help automate the patching of WinRE images on Windows 10 and Windows 11 machines.
+This is a sample PowerShell script developed by the Microsoft product team to help automate the patching of WinRE images on Windows 10 and Windows 11 machines.
 Run the script with Administrator privileges on affected platforms.
 There are 2 scripts based on the version of Windows you are running.
 Please use the appropriate version for your environment.
 - PatchWinREScript_2004plus.ps1 : This is for Windows 10 version 2004 and newer, including Windows 11
 - PatchWinREScript_General.ps1  : This is for Windows 10 version 1909 and older, but executes on all versions.